NetSys/bess/docs/module_details.md

 There are four methods for an external controller to interact with modules in the BESS datapath pipeline:

 1. **Intiailization**: When the controller creates a module, it can provide configuration options to the module.
-The `->init()` virtual function takes the options as an `protobuf` message.
+The `Init()` virtual function takes the options as an `protobuf` message.
 2. **Query interface**: This is a request/response interface for modules.
 Controllers can make a request to a module, then the module returns a response to the controller.
 The requests and responses are `protobuf` messages, and their format and semantics are module specific.
 3. **Event channel**: This is an one-way channel between a controller and a module instance.
 It can be either controller-to-module or module-to-controller.
 The channel carries messages, each of which is an `protobuf` message.